In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 My Observations:

-This is among the lowest price bean to cup coffee machines available.
+This is one of the lowest price bean to cup coffee machines available.

-In reality, as far as I’m aware it’s the cheapest bean to cup espresso machine available in the UK right now, and truly, on paper at least, this machine as more going for it in terms of shot quality, than some of the much more expensive bean to cup machines.
+In fact, as far as I’m aware it’s the cheapest bean to cup espresso coffee machine available in the UK right now, and in truth, on paper at least, this machine as more going for it in terms of shot quality, than some of the much more expensive bean to cup machines.

-While some of the more expensive machines have some excellent features, especially when it comes to convenience – the ESAM 4200 has as lots of grind settings as the more expensive De’Longhi machines, and double the number of grind settings of some much more expensive bean to cup machines.
+While some of the more expensive machines have some fantastic features, particularly when it comes to ease of work with – the ESAM 4200 has as a number of grind settings as the more expensive De’Longhi machines, and double the number of grind settings of some much more expensive bean to cup machines.

-While the 7 grind settings which half step increments doesn’t come close to what you’d expect to find on a stand alone espresso grinder, it does give you a bit more ability to dial in (find the grind that produces the best espresso from the beans you’re utilizing).
+While the 7 grind settings which half step increments doesn’t come close to what you’d expect to find on a stand alone espresso coffee grinder, it does give you a little more ability to dial in (find the grind that produces the best espresso coffee from the beans you’re using).

-I used the Esam 4200 as my main espresso coffee machine for a week or so, in order to write my Delonghi Esam 4200 review.
-And I was extremely impressed with this bean to cup machine for the low cost, there’s actually nothing offensive about this machine.
+I used the Esam 4200 as my main espresso machine for a week or so, in order to write my Delonghi Esam 4200 review.
+And I was extremely impressed with this bean to cup machine for the low cost, there’s in reality nothing offensive about this machine.

 I can’t say “oh yeah it’s the cheapest bean to cup machine however here’s why”.
-In truth, it produces just as good shot quality and milk texture as a number of much more expensive machines.
+Really, it produces just as good shot quality and milk texture as a lot of much more expensive machines.

 It’s a fairly compact machine, and everything is well thought out.
 I enjoy the front loading water tank.